 Most of us have heard the term “carbohydrate,” but what are they exactly?
 Different types of carbohydrates can differ dramatically, so let’s start with the basics.

 Four Types of Carbohydrates

-- Monosaccharides, like fructose and glucose (dextrose) are often known as “simple sugars.”
-Glucose is most important carbohydrate in the human body, since it helps with energy metabolism.
-All organs can use glucose as an energy source, whereby the brain, adrenal medulla and red blood cells depend on glucose as an energy source.
+- Monosaccharides, like fructose and glucose (dextrose), are often known as “simple sugars.”
+Glucose is the most important carbohydrate in the human body since it helps with energy metabolism.
+All organs can use glucose as an energy source, whereby the brain, adrenal medulla, and red blood cells depend on glucose as an energy source.
 It serves as both a fuel and as a nutrient.
 Our body uses it, for example, to build up mucilage or the basic structures of our genetic information (DNA).

 - Oligosaccharides are the most complex carbohydrates, and indigestible by humans.
 They can play a vital role in digestion, and promote colon health.
 Many beans and probiotics fall into this category.

 So what does all this mean?
 Why should we know about the different types of carbohydrates?
 Because many dietitians recommend that carbohydrates should comprise 45 to 65 percent of our daily caloric intake.